The Leadership Challenge vs. the LSP-R®: Better Tools for Building a Leadership Pipeline

 SIGMA’s Leadership Competency Framework covers 50 key leadership skills and abilities, measured by the LSP-R. Drawing on more than 50 years of research pioneered by Dr. Douglas N. Jackson, the LSP-R measures competencies organized into four major categories:

-Cognitive leadership skills emphasize decision-making and problem solving.
+Cognitive leadership skills emphasize decision-making, critical thinking, and problem solving.
 Behaviors include analytical skills and technical proficiency, and the ability to demonstrate creativity and objectivity in working through problems, decisions, and risks.

 Interpersonal leadership skills include working effectively and cooperatively with people and maintaining positive interpersonal relationships.
 Behaviors in this category include communication and negotiation skills, sensitivity to others, openness to suggestions, and the ability to manage others’ impressions.